brainlife/docs/docs/apps/introduction.md

 ## Job Complexiy / Resource Requirement

-All App should have clearly defined upper bound (Big-O) interms of resource requirement and computing time.
+All App should have clearly defined upper bound (aka "Big-O") in terms of resource and computing time requirement.
 Most `main` script starts with batchscheduler resource directives that looks like this.

 ```
 #!/bin/bash
-#SBATCH --job-name=myjob         # create a short name for your job
 #SBATCH --nodes=1                # node count
 #SBATCH --ntasks=1               # total number of tasks across all nodes
 #SBATCH --cpus-per-task=1        # cpu-cores per task (>1 if multi-threaded tasks)